danswer-ai/danswer/CONTRIBUTING.md

 source .venv/bin/activate
 ```

---> Note that this virtual environment MUST be set up in the folder containing
+--> Note that this virtual environment MUST NOT be set up WITHIN the danswer
-the danswer directory so that the .venv and danswer directories are siblings.
+directory

 _For Windows, activate the virtual environment using Command Prompt:_
 ```bash